2018–19 ISU Grand Prix of Figure Skating

-The 2018–19 ISU Grand Prix of Figure Skating was a series of invitational senior internationals which ran from October 2018 through to December 2018.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.
-Skaters earned points based on their placement at each event and the top six in each discipline qualified to compete at the Grand Prix Final in Vancouver.
+The 2018–19 ISU Grand Prix of Figure Skating was a series of senior international competitions organized by the International Skating Union that were held from October 2018 through December 2018.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
+Skaters earned points based on their placements at each event and the top six in each discipline qualified to compete at the Grand Prix Final in Vancouver, Canada.

-Organized by the International Skating Union, the series set the stage for the 2019 Europeans, the 2019 Four Continents, and the 2019 World Championships.
 The corresponding series for junior-level skaters was the 2018–19 ISU Junior Grand Prix.

-Schedule
+Competitions

-The series comprised the following events:
+The series included the following events.

 Requirements

-Skaters were eligible to compete on the senior Grand Prix circuit if they had reached the age of 15 before July 1, 2018.
-They were also required to have earned either a minimum total score or minimum technical elements scores (TES) at certain international events.
+Skaters are eligible to compete on the senior Grand Prix circuit if they had reached the age of 15 before July 1, 2018.
+They were also required to have earned a minimum total score at certain international events.

 Assignments

 The ISU announced the preliminary assignments on June 29, 2018.